radwasys/find-aps/README.md

 ## Steps:

-1. search for flats that are in makkah (azizia, alnaseem)
+1. search for flats that are in makkah (azizia, alnaseem) --done
-2. get the number of pages
+2. get the number of pages                                --done
 3. get number of flats in every page
 4. for every flat get if flat not already rented:
     1. title